 The following appeared as an Opinion column on NJ.com on Sunday, Sept.
-19.2021.
+19.2021, under the title “Parents, Please Be Civil at Board of Education Meetings.”
 The column can be found here.

 “We cannot find common ground without civility, and we cannot solve our problems without finding common ground.”
 This is how Sheila Suess Kennedy, a law professor at the joint Indianapolis campus of Indiana and Purdue universities, and the founder of that institution’s Center for Civic Literacy, summarized the importance of courtesy in public life.

 Being polite, reasonable and respectful at a board of education meeting might seem like a trivial nicety, but civility in public life matters.
 Civility isn’t just an optional aspect of our system of government — it is an essential component of democracy.
 The word civility comes from the Latin word “civis,” which means “citizen.”

 Recently we have read accounts from local news outlets and heard reports from our members about the public portion of board of education meetings where certain individuals engaged in threats and personal attacks on board members, disregard the board’s procedures for public comment, insult other community members, and engage in profanity.
 Not long ago, two board members told me that as they walked to their car after a board meeting, they were spat upon.
 It has been necessary in some cases to call the police to the meeting in order to keep the peace.

 I have worked in public education for more than a half-century as a teacher, assistant principal, principal, superintendent, executive county superintendent and now as executive director of the New Jersey School Boards Association.
 During these years, there have been difficult times and hard decisions to make, and there have been intense differences of opinion within communities.
 This is to be expected.
 It’s only natural to feel passionate about issues affecting our children’s education.